310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Madara %}
 Hahaha!
 Isn’t it obvious!?
-I’m running a roasted onigiri stall!
+I’m running a grilled onigiri stall!
 I’m using a special secret soy sauce for it, and it’s suuuper tasty!
 Wanna buy one?
 {% endbubble %}

 {% bubble Chiaki mgn %}
-Why roasted onigiri…?
+Why grilled onigiri…?
 I don’t understand, but I’m a little hungry right now, so I’ll have one.
 {% endbubble %}

 {% bubble Madara %}
 Thank you, come again!
 I was feeling a liiittle lonely, y’know!
 I think everyone’s weirded out by a random stall right at the front gate or something, ‘cause they’ve been ignoring me entirely!

-Roasted onigiri is so tasty, though~ I guess youngsters these days prefer hamburgers and stuff?
+Grilled onigiri is so tasty, though~ I guess youngsters these days prefer hamburgers and stuff?
 {% endbubble %}

 {% bubble Chiaki mgn %}